rzgarespo/ubuntu-anonsurf/README.md

 Modifications have been made to use the DNS servers of Private Internet Access (instead of FrozenDNS), and fixes for users who don't use the resolvconf application.
 I have removed some functionality such as the gui and iceweasel in ram.

-This repo can be compiled into a deb package to correctly install it on a Kali system.

 The easiest way to get this working is to just run the installer.
 See the installation section for further info.

 ## Usage